Kouroukan Fouga: Reconstruction

 The earliest extant versions of the Epic of Sundiata were collected in the 1890s, and the first close transcription dates to 1967.
 As an instance of oral history, the epic does not exist in a fixed form.

 An attempt to "reconstruct" the Kouroukan Fouga from oral tradition was made in 1998, in a regional workshop held in Kankan, Guinea, with the aim of publishing and preserving the oral history related to the area's djeli or griots.
 Assisted by modern communicators and Guinea linguists under the supervision of Siriman Kouyaté, the workshop transcribed and translated the laws and edicts preserved in different regions from the core of the Mali Empire.

-Kouyaté judged his reconstruction as being "a relatively faithful reproduction of a charter created in the fourteenth century".
+This was one of the first faithful transpositions of oral legend into European tradition inspired writing.
 Djibril Tamsir Niane in an interview went as far as claiming the reconstruction was a "declaration on the rights of man" drafted "in 1236".